landelare/ue5coro/Docs/AI.md

 Awaiting the return value will resume the coroutine when the move finishes for any reason, including failure.
 The await expression will provide the EPathFollowingResult.

+The returned awaiter is world sensitive, see [this page](Latent.md) for details.

 Example:
 ```cpp